Money to live on while studying

 Lone Parent Grant

 The Lone Parent Grant is for students bringing up at least one dependent child on their own.
 The maximum amount is £1,305 per year but how much you actually get is based on your income.
-It does not need to be paid back.
+It does not need to be paid back and is paid out by SAAS as opposed to your college or university.

 Care Experienced Student Bursary

-If you are 16 or over and have ever been in the care of the local authority you can apply for the Care Experienced Bursary rather than a maintenance bursary.
+If you are a full-time undergraduate student who was looked after by a Local Authority before you turned 18 you can apply for the Care Experienced Bursary rather than a maintenance bursary.
 Care includes having been place by the local authority in foster, kinship or residential care.

-For more details and to apply visit: saas.gov.uk or talk to the student financial adviser at the university or college.
+For more details you can also talk to the student financial adviser at the university or college.

 Lone Parent Childcare Grant